nguyenththhieu/Multi-Node-IoT-Environmental-Monitoring-System/README.md

-# Multi-Node LoRa Power & Environmental Monitoring System
+# Multi-Node IoT Environmental Monitoring System
 ESP32-based multi-node system for remote power and environmental monitoring using 433 MHz LoRa and Wi-Fi.
 ---